fbpx

 Potential Credentials

-Workshops for Warriors offers two welding programs: Welding I and Welding II.
-The Welding II program is an intermediate course.
+Workshops for Warriors offers two welding programs: Welding 1, intermediate Welding 2, and advanced Welding 3.
 Scroll down for more information about each program.

 Program Description

-The Workshops for Warriors Welding I program is designed to prepare veterans, transitioning service members, and other students to become well rounded entry-level welders with upward mobility potential.
+This Welding 1 Program is designed to prepare veterans, transitioning service members, and other students to become well-rounded entry level Welders with upward mobility potential.
 The curriculum is a combination of safety and extensive hands-on training.
-The duration of the training is 16 weeks.
-The complete program includes three basic courses that must be taken in sequential order: SMAW, GMAW, and FCAW.
+The duration of the training is 640 hours within a 16 week accelerated schedule.
+The complete program includes three welding process courses that must be taken in sequential order: Shielded Metal Arc Welding (SMAW), Gas Metal Arc Welding {GMAW-S (short-circuit), GMAW (Spray Transfer)} and Flux Cored Arc Welding (FCAW).
+Concurrently we teach a welding symbols course and blueprint reading course.
+The welding symbols for welding, brazing and nondestructive examination course follows the American Welding Society (AWS) AWS A2.4.
+Standard.
+The welder’s blueprint reading for fitter’s course prepares the welder to recognize and interpret design drawings used in the welding industry.
+Additional training and certification will be given on Starrett precision measuring instruments (PMI) through the National Coalition of Certification Centers (NC 3) curriculum.
 College credit is not awarded for this program, rather it is designed as a program of study culminating in industry recognized advanced manufacturing credentials which test the retention and application of the skills needed for a career in welding.
+The teacher student ratio in the classroom is 1:18 and 1:9 in the welding lab.

 Program Mission

-To provide classroom instruction and hands-on training on state of the art equipment required to develop well-rounded, entry-level skilled welders.
-Students are provided opportunities to earn industry-recognized qualifications to prepare them for gainful employment as certified welders.
+To provide classroom instruction and hands on training on state of the art equipment required to developed well-rounded entry level skilled Welders.
+Students are provided opportunities to earn qualifications and industry recognized and certifications to prepare them for employment as Welders.

-Upon completion of the Welding I program, the student will successfully operate and qualify for all required welding standards, in all three welding process: SMAW, GMAW, and FCAW.
+Upon completion of the Welding 1 Program, the student will successfully operate and qualify to all required welding standards utilizing three welding process: SMAW, GMAW, and FCAW.

 Graduation Requirements

-To complete the Welding I program the student must attend at least 85% of the scheduled hours of instruction and attain at least 80% average on assigned quizzes or tests.
+To complete this course of instruction the student must attend at least 544 hours of the scheduled hours of instruction and maintain an average of 80% on assigned quizzes or tests.

 Total Clock Hours

-The complete Welding I program of three basic courses is 640 hours.
+The complete course of instruction is 640 hours.

 Internships and final test exams are not required.